Frank Stilwell: Coroner's jury investigation

 J.W.
 Evans witnessed Doc Holliday getting off the train with two shotguns and walk towards the railroad station office and then return without them.
 He talked to Wyatt Earp at the Porter Hotel near the station and shook hands with Virgil when he arrived.
 He testified at the inquest that the Earps were not armed, but that he had seen Stilwell, and thought he saw a bulge under his coat that indicated a pistol.
 He also said he saw Ike Clanton at the depot.
 Witness David Gibson also saw the Earps and Doc Holliday at the station.
 He said that when they walked from Porter Hotel to the station, they appeared to be looking for someone.
 He said Holliday was carrying a pistol holster over his shoulder and the two Earps were each carrying a short messenger shotgun.
 He watched the Earps get on the train and one of them inspected the far side of the train, looking up and down the tracks.
 They first walked towards the rear of the train and then towards the front.

 Alman J. Hinckley witnessed the shooting from a distance.
 He saw gun flashes and six to ten men standing on the south side of the track at 7:30 p.m. near where Stilwell's body was later found.
 He did not see where the men went afterward.

 Shot by five weapons

-Dr. Dexter Lloyd examined Stilwell's body and found a bullet wound that passed through his entire body from arm pit through the upper portion of his lungs and out the other arm pit.
+Dr. Dexter Lloyd examined Stilwell's body and found a bullet wound that passed through his entire body from the armpit through the upper portion of his lungs and out the other armpit.
 A second rifle bullet wound had passed through his upper left arm.
 One round of buckshot left six holes within a radius of 3 in, and penetrated his liver, stomach, and abdomen, leaving powder burns on his coat.
 A second round of buckshot had hit his left leg, breaking the bone, and a rifle shot had struck the fleshy portion of his right leg.
 Either the shot through the lungs or the buckshot in the abdomen was sufficient to kill him.
 The coroner reported that Stilwell had been shot by five different weapons.